sunyatin/Probabilistic-Neanderthal-admixture-dating/README.md

     maximum genetic distance in cM

-    file containing the weight per chromosome for the jackknife
+    file containing the weight per chromosome for the jackknife (same format as for expfit_9.py)

 ## expfit_v9.py
 Performs the fitting of a single exponential or a sum of two exponentials.